wp-plugins/subscribe2/ReadMe.txt

 = Why is my admin address getting emails from Subscribe2? =

 This plugin sends emails to your subscribers using the BCC (Blind Carbon Copy) header in email messages.
 Each email is sent TO: the admin address.
-There may be emails for a plain text excerpt notification, plain text full text and HTML format emails and additionally if the BCCLIMIT has been set due to hosting restrictions duplicate copies of these emails will be sent to the admin address.
+There may be emails for a plain text excerpt notification, plain text full text and HTML format emails and additionally if the number of recipients per email has been set due to hosting restrictions duplicate copies of these emails will be sent to the admin address.

 = I can't find my subscribers / the options / something else =